spacetelescope/jwst/CONTRIBUTING.md

 it in a new environment for development of `jwst`, you are ready to make changes to the code.
-As you make changes, make sure to `git commit -m <"some message">` frequently (in case you need to undo something by reverting back to a previous commit - you cant do this if you commit everything at once!).
+As you make changes, make sure to `git commit -m <"some message">` frequently (in case you need to undo something by reverting back to a previous commit - you can't do this if you commit everything at once!).
 After you've made your desired changes, and committed these changes, you will need to push them online to your 'remote' fork of `jwst`: